LogoLogo

 The new added and excluded values are not reflected in the entity types list until Textual runs a new scan.

-When you save the changes, you can choose whether to run a new scan on the dataset files.
+When you save the changes, you can choose whether to immediately run a new scan on the dataset files.

 To save the changes and also start a scan, click Save and Scan Files.